M.S., Ph.D., George Mason University

 B.A., Swarthmore College

-Ivan Sascha Sheehan specializes in the intersection of global terrorism, counterterrorism, and international conflict management.
-He came to the University of Baltimore after serving on the graduate faculty at the University of Massachusetts Boston in the John W. McCormack School of Policy Studies (Graduate Programs in Dispute Resolution).
-A frequent speaker on U.S. counterterrorism efforts in the War on Terrorism, Sheehan has addressed diverse audiences from academic forums in Europe and at Harvard Law School to policymakers on Capitol Hill.
-His research, based on terrorism incident data, examines the impact of pre-emptive force on terrorist activity and the implications for U.S. foreign policy and international human security.
+Ivan Sascha Sheehan specializes in the intersection of global terrorism, counterterrorism and international conflict management.
+He came to the University of Baltimore in 2009 after serving on the faculty at the University of Massachusetts Boston in the John W. McCormack School of Policy Studies.
+A frequent speaker on U.S. counterterrorism efforts, Sheehan has addressed diverse audiences from academic forums in Europe and at Harvard Law School to policymakers in U.S. Congress and the National Press Club.
+He continues to serve as a subject matter expert and consultant on a range of public-policy matters.

 Current Research Interests:

 U.S.-Iran policy/opposition movements